 In the simplest terms, scars form at the site of an injury to tissue.
 They are the visible reminders of injury and tissue repair.

-The occurrence and incidence of scarring resulting from acne is still not well understood.
+The occurrence and incidence of scarring resulting from acne are still not well understood.
 There is considerable variation in scarring between one person and another, indicating that some people are more prone to scarring than others.

 The scars caused by increased tissue formation are called keloids or hypertrophic scars.
 Both hypertrophic and keloid scars are associated with excessive amounts of the cell substance collagen.
 The excess collagen becomes piled up in fibrous masses, resulting in a characteristic firm, smooth, usually irregularly-shaped scar.